Metakgp Demo Day

 first review, public review

 (For the sake of clarity, this document makes assertions based on personal judgement.
 I estimate 10-30% of them are not true in some way, but that’s a good enough signal)

 Since Vivek and I left campus, there has been a drop in project development with a large user-facing impact.

-Many“non-incremental” project ideas that are most exciting – Android app, youtube caching, KGP auth, DC client – are not being built.
-We have a plan to fix some of that, this proposal is meant to work alongside that one.
+- Many “non-incremental” project ideas that are most exciting – Android app, youtube caching, KGP auth, DC client – are not being built.
+We to fix some of that, this proposal is meant to work alongside that one.

 You can demo anything written/made by any number of people, as long as:

 - Many (think 100s or 1000s) of people could potentially use it (ie. not hobby projects written for very narrow use cases)

 - It works; it’s freely available, and will be up for the foreseeable future (ie. not something only shown for Demo Day)